How control is enforced

 Outcome

 Ordering pauses until the sequence matches delegated intent.
-Authority holds; stakeholders reconcile once—not after a pile of irreversible commits.
+Authority holds; stakeholders reconcile once, not after a pile of irreversible commits.

 The customer support refund spiral

-The customer support agent begins issuing refunds and replacements during a surge in tickets.
+A customer support agent begins issuing refunds and replacements during a surge in tickets.

 Each decision appears reasonable in isolation.